 Nevertheless, both devices are equipped with Sony’s Voice Remote Control.
 Voice navigation is possible via the built-in microphone, and you can also link both remotes to the TV by using Bluetooth.

 In relation to control and standard HDMI input ports, both the Sony X900F LED TV and the Sony X950G also have 4 USB ports and HDMI input ports.
 They include USB input, HDCP 2.3, CEC, and HDMI 2.1 and HDMI 2.0 Full Bandwidth input ports as well.
-There is no difference between the HDMI input ports between the devices.
+There is no distinction between the HDMI input ports between the devices.

 If there are fast moving objects on the LCD screen, content like cars racing, for instance, the slight ghosting trail color mapping is barely noticeable.
 Visible color mapping blurs are likely caused by 60fps persistence, but there’s an optional Black Frame Insertion (BFI) available to solve that as well.